 Using an inhalator replicates the hand to mouth motion of smoking which some people miss when quitting.
 It also provides absorption into your bloodstream meaning it should relieve withdrawal symptoms.

 You can answer some questions about your breathing by following this link: https://breathtest.blf.org.uk/

 With a similar application of using a nasal decongestant spray, it releases a nicotine spray which is quickly absorbed into your bloodstream where it can start to curb cravings.

 The advantage of nasal sprays is that it works more quickly than gum or lozenges with nicotine taking no longer than 10 minutes to reach peak delivery to the brain.
 It can also mimic the sudden nicotine rush that you get from smoking a cigarette.

-Similar to a fresh breath mouth spray you may have used, some people like using a nicotine mouth spray to help them quit smoking, due to the rapid uptake of nicotine.
-Research has suggested that mouth spray can have a far quicker absorption into the bloodstream than more slow release methods such as patches, lozenges and gum and reduces cravings much faster.
+Similar to a fresh breath mouth spray that you may have used, some people like using a nicotine mouth spray to help them quit smoking due to the rapid uptake of nicotine.
+Research has suggested that mouth spray can have a far quicker absorption into the bloodstream than more slow release methods such as patches, lozenges, and gum and therefore, it reduces cravings much faster.

 Advantages of Mouth Spray